NoBlackBoxes/LastBlackBox/boxes/electrons/_lessons/Batteries.md

 ## [Video](https://vimeo.com/??????)

 ## Concepts
-- Maintaining potential differences was key to understanding electricity and building electronic devices
+- Maintaining a stable potential differences was key to understanding electricity and building electronic devices
+- Metals in solution lose electrons
 - Chemical reactions (redox) can create potential differences
+- O.I.L.R.I.G.
+- Zn is oxidized an Zn2+ dissolves into the solution, loses electrons.
+The Zn then becomes more and more negative.
+Eventually no more Zn can dissolve...unless we remove the electrons by connecting it to another material...that is less likely to lose electrons (in this case copper).
+The electrons flow from the Zn to the copper via a conductor...and then the reaction can continue until the Zn electrode is dissolved enough.

+- In 1780s Galvani discovered that a frog leg would twitch when contacted by wires connected to a stack of two different metals
+- Volta soon discovered that the frog was not necessary.
+The stack of different metals would itself generate a electromotive force
-- Zinc (oxidized) vs Copper (reduced): Zn dissolves into solution, leaving behind 2 negative...become negative
+- Zinc at the surface is oxidized and dissolves into the solution, leaving behind 2 negative electrons: Zn → Zn2+ + 2e-, the Zn becomes negative (loses the electron to the surface electrode)
+- Cupper receives/accepts 2 hydrogen ions from the solution
 - AA batteries
 - Other battery chemistries
 - Demonstrate a voltaic pile